yarmor20/introduction_to_cuda/README.md

 1. Go to [NVIDIA Developer](https://developer.nvidia.com/cuda-toolkit) and choose the SDK Toolkit that corresponds to your videocard's `Compute Capability` and `Microarchitecture`.
 (List of [SDK Toolkits](https://en.wikipedia.org/wiki/CUDA#:~:text=CUDA%20works%20with%20all%20Nvidia,with%20most%20standard%20operating%20systems.))
 2. Install and unpack the SDK.
-3. Follow the prompts and in Installation Options choose `Express` option.
+3. Follow the prompts and in `Installation Options` choose `Express` option.
-4. Wait until the process is finished and you are done with CUDA.
+4. Wait until the process is finished and now you are done with CUDA.

 ## Installing the IDE (Windows)